-7.2 Ms. Devlin relies on the assessment and recommendations of Dr. Read (landscape), Mr. Davis (Ecology).
+- 7.5 I cannot at this stage provide geotechnical commentary in respect to the eastern end of Peninsula Hill as Mr Bryant is currently overseas but Peninsula Hill appears very steep at this eastern end and the ground conditions considerably more broken than the subject sites. - 7.6 Ms. Banks relies on the assessment and recommendations of Dr. Read (landscape), Mr. Davis (Ecology).
 Mr. Glasner (infrastructure) and Ms. Banks (traffic).
 These assessments and recommendations are summarised below:

-Swan LDL

-Landscape Not opposed (in part) Not opposed (in part)
+Landscape Not stated

-Ecology Not opposed Not opposed
+Ecology Not opposed

-Infrastructure Opposed Opposed
+Infrastructure Not opposed

-Traffic Not opposed Opposed
+Traffic Not opposed